 Quality of performance Linden House is aiming high.
 Listen to what the reviewers said of last year’s production of Enchanted April.
 “Linden House’s enjoyable production rises to the occasion.
 Venetia Lawless’s luminous performance conveys a sense of joy, wonder and rebirth in the role of Lotty Wilton, the seemingly compliant wife who’s suddenly infused with a spirit of adventure….”

 The “experience” The company has adopted the founder’s personal obsession with hospitality, offering live piano music before the show and more music and complimentary refreshments during the intermission, comfortable seating in an elegant theatre space and – last but not least – the convenience of plentiful free parking.
 All of this contributes to a very pleasant overall experience.
 As one audience member wrote, “It was marvelous! … The costumes were amazing, the set was perfect, all of the actors were fabulous and perfectly chosen and it all went by so quickly!
 I loved the little snacks…and the piano.
 All those little details made it comfortable and fun.”

-Charities Through alliances with community groups and the sharing of revenues, the company has raised many thousands of dollars for various causes over the past nine years.
+Charities Through alliances with community groups and the sharing of revenues, the company has raised many thousands of dollars for various causes over 12 years.